World Map of Social Networks 2017

-Italian writer, blogger and photographer Vincenzo Cosenza has put together a visualization showing the most popular social networks around the world on a map, based on recent traffic data (January 2016).
+Italian writer, blogger and photographer Vincenzo Cosenza has put together a visualization showing the most popular social networks around the world.
+The world map of social networks 2017 is based on recent traffic data (January 2017).

-As you can see from the map, Facebook has covered the western world.
+As you can see from the social media map, Facebook has covered the western world.
 It is dominating most of the West, together with Africa, Middle-East and the Pacific region.
-With a user base of 1.6 billion and growing, the map will probably look even bluer next year.
+With a user base of 1.94 billion and growing, the social media world map will probably look even bluer next year.

 Check out related post: Top 10 Social Networking Sites by Market Share of Visits in US

-Although Facebook is also growing in Russia, it is still dominated by Odnoklassniki and V Kontakte.
+Although Facebook is also growing in Russia, it is still dominated by Odnoklassniki and VKontakte (VK).
 I personally don’t see this situation changing any time soon either.
-They both support cyrillic and are strongly oriented on the Russian-speaking community.
+They both support Russian alphabet and are strongly oriented on the Russian-speaking community.
 They are also widely used among Russian inhabitants in other Eastern European countries.

 Twitter is mainly dominant in Japan, with it’s main “advantage” being the possibility to stay totally anonymous – The people in Japan like to generally stay anonymous when surfing.
 Facebook’s privacy settings haven’t really been embraced there…

 China’s QZone, when only usernames are concerned, is the biggest social network in Asia.
 QZone today has over 653 million users.
 Without a doubt, QZone is the biggest player in China and will probably stay that way for a long time as Facebook is banned in China.

 You can find exact numbers in this post:

 Top 15 Most Popular Social Networking Sites and Apps

 There are also a bunch of smaller players, being dominant in only one or two countries.
 But Facebook is changing that situation quite fast: